lilsugsy/sugarPlate/README.md

 ### Add view
 When routing the url, you can choose the view you would like to render.
 You can create a new view in the "views/pages" folder.
 A good tip is to extend a base layout that has been set up.

+## Adding/modifying styles
+The CSS/SASS is stored in the 'styles' folder.
+Each page should have it's own folder.
+You can create as many folders as you like.
+We recomment the following:
+- styles
+  - index.scss
+  - base
+    - reset.scss
+  - utils
+    - functions.scss
+  - pages
+    - home
+      - home.scss
+      - home_gallery.scss
+      - home_component_2.scss
+      - etc..
+    - about
+      - about.scss
+      - about_gallery.scss

+Using the above file structure, it makes it nice and simple to modify, manage and maintain your code.
+All of your individual .scss files are inmported into the main index.scss at the root of the 'styles' folder.

 ## Languages and Tools
 <p align="left"> <a href="https://www.w3.org/html/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a> <a href="https://pugjs.org" target="_blank" rel="noreferrer"> <img src="https://cdn.worldvectorlogo.com/logos/pug.svg" alt="pug" width="40" height="40"/> </a> <a href="https://sass-lang.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/sass/sass-original.svg" alt="sass" width="40" height="40"/> </a> <a href="https://webpack.js.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/d00d0969292a6569d45b06d3f350f463a0107b0d/icons/webpack/webpack-original-wordmark.svg" alt="webpack" width="40" height="40"/> </a> <a href="https://expressjs.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/express/express-original-wordmark.svg" alt="express" width="40" height="40"/> </a> <a href="https://prismic.io/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/prismicio/awesome-prismic/master/media/logo.svg" alt="express" width="40" height="40"/> </a> </p>